Roslyn Cemetery

-The Roslyn Cemetery is a historic cemetery located on Route 25A (Northern Boulevard) in the town of Greenvale, Nassau County, New York.
+The Roslyn Cemetery is a historic cemetery located on Northern Boulevard (NY 25A) in Greenvale, in Nassau County, New York, United States.
 It is owned by the Roslyn Presbyterian Church which is located within the Village of Roslyn.

+Description

 The Roslyn Cemetery is a product of the "Rural Cemetery Act" of which one of the many intents was to move burial grounds away from the local church and community as well as to design the grounds in a park like setting.
 This is clearly evident in the "Roslyn Cemetery" which is more like a botanical garden than a cemetery.
 Interments began in the 19th century and it continues to accept burials today.
 The cemetery has many notable figures as well as a section dedicated to fallen Civil War soldiers.